fozog/barekit/BUILD.md

 	./run_efi/update_disk.sh
 	./runon qemu-uboot

-to test the new compiled version
+to test the new compiled version.
+To exit Qemu, type CTRL-A x.